Import Administration, International Trade Administration, Department of Commerce.

 Subsequent to the Preliminary Results, no information was submitted on the record indicating that the above companies made sales to the United States of subject merchandise during the POR and no party provided written arguments regarding this issue.
 Thus, in accordance with 19 CFR 351.213(d)(3), and consistent with our practice, we are rescinding this review with respect to the above-named companies.

-In the Preliminary Results, we found Hilltop, Yelin Enterprise Co., Ltd., Ocean Beauty Corporation, and Ever Hope International Co., Ltd. to be a single entity for purposes of this administrative review.
+In the Preliminary Results, we found Hilltop, Yelin Enterprise Co., Ltd., Ocean Beauty Corporation, and Ever Hope International Co., Ltd. to be a single entity for purposes of this Start Printed Page 51942administrative review.
 Because we have not received any information on the record that contradicts our preliminary finding, we continue to find Hilltop, Yelin Enterprise Co., Ltd. Ocean Beauty Corporation, and Ever Hope International Co., Ltd. to be a single entity for these final results.

 In our Preliminary Results, we preliminarily determined that Hilltop and Zhanjiang Regal Integrated Marine Resources Co., Ltd. (“Regal”) met the criteria for the application of a separate rate.
 We have not received any information since the issuance of the Preliminary Results that provides a basis for the reconsideration of these determinations.
 Therefore, the Department continues to find that Hilltop and Regal meet the criteria for a separate rate.